lumen-oss/lumen-oss.github.io/docs/tutorial/03-creating-a-project.md

 ---

 In the next chapters we will learn how to create, manage and publish a Lua project.
-We will cover dependencies, the rockspec format and more all the way up to API keys!
+We will cover dependencies, the `rocks.toml` format and more all the way up to API keys!

 To start writing Lua, we must initialize a project where we will store our code.
 We'll store our code in a `my-lua-project/` directory.